Influenza

 Influenza Treatment

-Our providers will recommend a treatment plan based on the patient’s situation.
+Our providers will recommend a treatment plan based on each patient’s situation.
 We always recommend drinking plenty of fluids and avoiding contact with others.
-Tamiflu is universally recommended for patients of all ages but especially for people who are at high risk of complications or for those who have signs of a more serious infection.
+Tamiflu is especially recommended for people who are at high risk of complications or for those who have signs of a more serious infection.

 Tamiflu or other antiviral drugs with activity against influenza can help shorten the duration of the illness and prevent serious complications.
 For the best results, patients should take antiviral drugs within three days of coming down with the flu.